Credit unions are great. And I suggest that everyone have a credit union as part of their financial portfolio.

 All federally chartered credit unions are insured by the National Credit Union Share Insurance Fund (NCUSIF).

-How to qualify for credit union membership
+How to join a credit union

 How to find the right credit union